 The idea of using safety pins for solidarity may have good intentions but many people do not realize what they are signing up for.
 Before you put on that pin, you need to ask yourself are you really an ally?
 What does it mean to be an ally?

 A safety pin doesn’t change the danger we all face as marginalized communities.
 A safety pin will not make me feel safer–the meaning, the action behind it will.
-If you really are an ally, you will make a difference for people who getting hurt because of their identities.
+If you really are an ally, you will make a difference for people who get hurt because of their identities.

 Wearing a safety pin doesn’t help anyone–while the intention was commendable, there is no solidarity without strategy.
-While I credit the intention of campaign, to encourage support through a safety pin, it is not enough.
+While I credit the intention of the campaign, to encourage support through a safety pin, it is not enough.
 Not to mention, a lot could go wrong with these pins.
 Already, white supremacists have taken over the idea to depict themselves as allies.
 So ask yourself does someone wearing a safety pin really mark them as safe?

 [Read Related: How Does My Interracial Relationship fit into the new America?]